oracle/python-oracledb/doc/src/user_guide/vector_data_type.rst

 Using VECTOR Data
 *****************

-Oracle Database 23.4 introduced a new data type `VECTOR <https://www.oracle. com/pls/topic/lookup?ctx=dblatest&id=GUID-746EAA47-9ADA-4A77-82BB- 64E8EF5309BE>`__ for artificial intelligence and machine learning search operations.
+Oracle AI Database 26ai introduced a new data type `VECTOR <https://www.oracle. com/pls/topic/lookup?ctx=dblatest&id=GUID-746EAA47-9ADA-4A77-82BB- 64E8EF5309BE>`__ for artificial intelligence and machine learning search operations.
 The VECTOR data type is a homogeneous array of 8-bit signed